hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

-First up, we're calling `integer` and passing it the string we read off the console in order to convert it from a `String` into an `int`.
-In that same line, we've added a new variable `guessNumber`, declared that its an int and assigned its initial value.
-Next up we have a block of if/else if/else statements.
-The `if` statement checks if the `guessNumber` is greater than the `randomNumber`.
+First up, we're calling `integer` and passing it the string we read off the console in order to convert it from a `String` to an `int`.
+In that same line, we've added a new variable `guessNumber`, declared that it's an int, and assigned its initial value.
+Next up we have a block of if-else statements.
+The `if` statement checks if `guessNumber` is greater than `randomNumber`.
 If it is, it prints "Too big!".
-The `else if` statement checks if the `guessNumber` is less than the `randomNumber`.
+The `else if` statement checks if `guessNumber` is less than `randomNumber`.
 If it is, it prints "Too small!".
-Finally, the `else` statement is a catch-all that prints "Correct!" if the `guessNumber` is neither greater than nor less than the `randomNumber`.
-If we hadnt converted the `guess` to an `int` the compiler wouldn't allow us to compare with the `randomNumber` because they would be different types.
+Finally, the `else` statement is a catch-all that prints "Correct!" if `guessNumber` is neither greater than nor less than `randomNumber`.
+If we hadn't converted `guess` to an `int`, the compiler wouldn't allow us to compare with `randomNumber` because they would be different types.

 If you run the program now you'll see something like the following: